Strata Global

 • Soil compaction: It is the most common method to enhance the load bearing capacity of soil.
 It reduces the gaps and holes between the soil particles, allowing it to become dense and enhancing the load bearing capacity.
 Soil compaction also removes the chances of soil over-moisturisation.

-• Soil confinement: This method is highly successful in shallow foundations.
+• Soil confinement: This method is useful in shallow foundations.
 It encloses the soil around the foundation, protecting it from over-moisturisation and excess water.

 The bearing capacity of the soil can be remarkably improved using highly efficient geosynthetic materials like geogrids.
 Here’s how: